djitoro/laboratory_work_DS_and_ML/README.md

-# working-with-MNIST
+# Description of the works
-This repository will contain one of the laboratory papers dedicated to working with MNIST
+test